The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Introduction

-Our result shows that ResNets have \defn{log-Gaussian behaviour} on initialization, and like fully connected networks \citep{hanin2019products}, the behaviour is determined by the depth-to-width aspect ratio.
+\mufan{To demonstrate the utility of the conjecture, we show that it leads to precise predictions.
+In particular, we prove a limit theorem characterizing the exact marginal distribution of the output at initialization in the infinite-depth-and-width limit, up to order $O(dn^{-2})$.} Our limit result shows that ResNets have \defn{log-Gaussian behaviour} on initialization, and like fully connected networks \citep{hanin2019products}, the behaviour is determined by the depth-to-width aspect ratio.
 This corroborates recent empirical observations about deep ResNets \citep{lognormalgrad}.
 Since real world networks are finite, the question of how well this approximates finite behaviour is of paramount importance.
 Based on Monte Carlo simulations, we find excellent agreement between our predictions and finite networks (see \cref{fig:density_merge}).
 Moreover, for very deep networks (e.g. $d/n=1$) the infinite-depth-and-width prediction is extremely different than the infinite-width prediction.
 More surprisingly, however, is that even at comparatively small depth-to-width ratio (e.g. $d/n = 0.1$) the two limits are already significantly different.
-Furthermore, we also observe that the effects due to hypoactivation and interlayer correlation are non-negligible; these effects are precisely the difference between Balanced ResNets and Vanilla ResNets in \cref{fig:density_merge}.
-Perhaps most importantly, we observe that real network outputs exhibit exponentially larger variance than predicted by the infinite-width limits.
+Furthermore, we also observe that the effects due to hypoactivation and interlayer correlation are non-negligible; these effects are precisely the difference between Vanilla ResNets and so-called ``Balanced Resnets'' in \cref{fig:density_merge}.
+Perhaps most importantly, we observe that real network outputs exhibit exponentially larger variance than predicted by infinite-width limits.
 This type of variance at initialization is known to cause exploding and vanishing gradients and other types of training failures \cite{hanin2018start,hanin2018neural}.
 Our result also implies that the output neurons of the network are not independent as predicted by the Gaussian infinite-width limit.
 See \cref{fig:out_corr}.